sequentech/step/docs/release-notes/next-release.md

     Claim JSON Type: `String`
 5. Click `Save`

-### Keycloak: Add a new mapper to voting-portal client for Harvest
+### Migration: Add in Keycloak a new mapper to voting-portal client for Harvest

 It requires to add to change the configuration a bit:
 1. Go to the Realm of the election event you want to configure